KilluaUwU/Support-Manual/README.md

 3. If it's NVIDIA 40/50 series, ask if they have smooth motion enabled in nvidia app
 4. Ask to disable if it's enabled

+## Failed to place required callback

+Usually caused by Exploit Protection/3rd party antivirus/Anticheat

+Ask user to turn these off/delete antivirus

+If it didn't help - "win + r - msconfig - services - tick hide Microsoft services - disable all - restart pc and try"

 ## Uni Endfield/Duet Night Abyss/Wuthering Waves

 1. Always first ask if user enabled dx11 in game launcher/used -dx11 on steam